Build a sophisticated web application or a website that stands true against the test of time on ASP.NET core.

 Here will talk about everything new and updated in the latest version of ASP.NET core.
 The latest version is 3.0.
 One of the most significant enhancements in this update is the support for Windows desktop applications; for Windows only.

-With the help of .NET Core 3.0 SDK component Windows Desktop, you will be able to port your Windows Forms and Windows Presentation Foundation (WPF) applications.
-In short, the Windows Desktop component will only supported and included on Windows.
+With the help of the .NET Core 3.0 SDK component Windows Desktop, you will be able to port your Windows Forms and Windows Presentation Foundation (WPF) applications.
+In short, the Windows Desktop component will only be supported and included on Windows.

 Before we jump on towards all the new features that .NET core 3.0 presents, let us get a basic understanding of why ASP.NET core is preferred for development